-Replace the 1 k $\Omega$ resistor with two 1 k $\Omega$ resistors in series.
-Use the breadboard to make this wiring job easier.
+Replace the 1 k Ω resistor with two 1 k Ω resistors in series.
+Use the breadboard (see figure on next page) to make this wiring job easier.
 Take another set of measurements and make another line on your graph.
 Comment in your lab notebook about and about effects of adding two in series.
 Find the slopes of all the lines on the graph and relate the slopes to the resistance values.